 What is it like visiting the Poort van Heusden?

 I actually found the whole experience visiting very serene although a bit strange.
-The park is a lovely walking around although we weren’t sure how much we’d find of the original amusement park.
 I did not grow up with Dutch television, but friends have educated me about Kloontje being an essential part of their childhood.

 We spent maybe about an hour walking around the grounds and it was relaxing.
 Given what is about to happen to the park as well as the castle, I’d encourage you to visit soon as the castle is further renovated and the land is sold.
 That said, I’m looking forward to revisiting the Roze Kasteel after its full renovation.